mukess/pyflink-demo/table/user_defined_sources_and_sinks/README.md

 cd sinks; mvn clean package
 ```

-1.put jar(source or sink jar) into Python site-packages/pyflink/lib directory
+1. put jar(source or sink jar) into Python site-packages/pyflink/lib directory

-2.create your python code wrapped the java class(you can refer to TestRetractSink.py)
+2. create your python code wrapped the java class(you can refer to TestRetractSink.py)